smartcontractkit/documentation/src/pages/data-feeds/proof-of-reserve/index.md

 ### Cross-chain reserves

 Cross-Chain reserves are sourced from the network where the reserves are held.
-This includes but is not limited to networks including Bitcoin, Filecoin, Cardano, and chains where Chainlink has a native integration.
 Chainlink Node operators can report cross-chain reserves by running an [external adapter](/chainlink-nodes/external-adapters/external-adapters) and querying the source-chain client directly.
 In some instances, the reserves are composed of a dynamic list of IDs or addresses using a composite adapter.

 <ClickToZoom src='/images/data-feed/cross-chain-reserves.webp' />